 This is a remarkable disparity.
-If you have choice over venue – not common but it does happen – it would seem that a smart lawyer with a client with a shoulder injury would chose Maryland.
-In reality, it is probably more complicated than that and would depend on the injury, the client, and what county in Maryland would have appropriate venue for the lawsuit.
-While I love verdict data, all of it is suspect and should be just a weapon in the arsenal of a lawyer trying to figure out the value of a tort case.
+If you have a choice over the venue – not common, but it happens – it would seem that a smart lawyer with a client with a shoulder injury would choose Maryland.
+In reality, it is probably more complicated than that and would depend on the injury, the client, and what county in Maryland would have an appropriate venue for the lawsuit.
+While I love verdict data, all of it is suspect and should be just a weapon in a lawyer’s arsenal trying to figure out the value of a tort case.

 Shoulder Injuries in Motor Vehicle Accidents

 The most common of these injuries we see in motor vehicle accident cases is a fractured humerus, which is your upper arm bone that sits between your shoulder and elbow.

 Treatment for a fractured humerus typically involves immobilizing the arm with a cast or brace, physical therapy, and, in severe cases, surgery.
 The recovery process can be long and painful, often involving significant rehabilitation and ongoing medical care, which impacts settlement amounts.

 Compensation for a fractured humerus personal injury claim can include medical expenses, lost wages, pain and suffering, and other damages related to the injury.
 It is essential to seek the advice of a personal injury attorney to determine the strength of your case and to help you navigate the legal process to recover compensation for your damages.